Chick lit books feature plucky protagonists, witty banter, and adorable love stories. Here are the best of the best!

 Chick lit books clearly aren’t highbrow literary fiction, but I adore them for that exact reason.
 Yes, usually they include a quirky protagonist, some sort of romance, and overcoming an obstacle to reach a happy ending, but who doesn’t enjoy reading that!?

-So, slide off your high horse and gobble up this guide to the best chick lit books.
+Pick one of the books below and get ready to smile, laugh, and swoon.
 You’ll find nuanced characters, laugh out loud moments, and even some very relatable feelings and circumstances.
 These are the best chick lit books I could find.
 Enjoy yourself 😊

 *Disclosure – I earn a small commission for any products purchased through the links above at no extra cost to you.
 Thank you for supporting this book blog!